BCCHR-IT/data-entry-trigger-builder/README.md

 Data Movement Options:

 - Add an instrument to move.
-This can only work if there’s a one-to-one relationship between the selected instrument and another instrument in the destination project.
-Meaning all fields in the source instrument, must exist in the destination instrument.
+All fields in the chosen instrument must exist in the destination project, for the chosen event.
 - Add a field to move.
 You can choose to pipe a field, or manually set a value to move. (i.e set completion status to ‘2’)

 ![AddField](imgs/addField.jpg)